NikolaiT/incolumitas/content/pages/about.md

 to host my own projects and present myself to the abyss of the Internet.

-By starting this blog in July 2012, my intention was to feed the community with code snippets and some of my ideas (There are many ideas – too many – but only a fraction that I really realize ).
+By starting this blog in July 2012, my intention was to feed the community with code snippets and some of my ideas.
+There are many ideas – too many – but only a fraction that I really realize.

 **Nikolai Tschacher**